hposca/useful_notes/docs/git/git.md

 Suponha que o seu editor tenha feito mudanças nos whitespaces/tabs, para apenas adicionar ao staging as mudanças de verdade:

     git diff -w --no-color <arquivo> | git apply --cached --ignore-whitespace

+# Temporarily stop watching a file

+    git update-index --assume-unchanged <file>

+Now the file, even if modified, will not appear in a git status.

+To undo it:

+    git update-index --no-assume-unchanged <file>

+To list all the files that are "hidden" in this way:

+    git ls-files -v | grep '^h'

+With the help of [StackOverflow](http://stackoverflow.com/questions/17195861/undo-git-update-index-assume-unchanged-file)